mairead/virti-app/README.md

 - https://codelabs.developers.google.com/codelabs/webrtc-web#9
 - https://github.com/coding-with-chaim/native-webrtc

-Once I had a basic chat example working I started looking into deploying this onto Heroku and I realised I had to switch out my NodeStatic server for express to be able to specify the static build folders for a compiled React app in the client.
+Once I had a basic chat example working I started looking into deploying this onto Heroku and I realised I had to switch out my NodeStatic server for Express to be able to specify the static build folders for a compiled React app in the client.
 I got bogged down a lot trying get the CORS to stop complaining in localhost

 Deployment examples for React/RTC to heroku:
 - https://github.com/mars/heroku-cra-node
 - https://eugrdn.me/blog/react-socketio-heroku/
 - https://www.youtube.com/watch?v=CrZ2JgLljAk

+Once I had a basic mesage app running I went back to add in the video capability but I realised I couldn't view the video capture across two devices because I was running it in localhost and not through https so then I started looking at utilities for adding self cert locally and found https://www.npmjs.com/package/https-localhost which is built on top of mkcert but I chickened out in the end and just pushed it up onto heroku

 ## Decisions
 I've done a lot of RTC stuff in the past but the last time I tried to work with it I found out PeerJS is not really supported any more and I didn't have any STUN or TURN provision so this time I started looking for examples where that was explicitly mentioned.
 I wasn't sure how robust the application had to be.